One Day in Brussels

 Cathedral of St. Michael and St. Gudula

 You know how every historical town of Europe has the church.
 The Cathedral of St. Michael and St. Gudula (map) is just that.
 Locals don’t bother to say the full name; instead, refer to it as the cathedral.
 This Gothic church hosts royal weddings and funerals.
-And this is where the Belgian Royal Family attend the mass to celebrate the National Day every year.
+And this is where the Belgian Royal Family attends the mass to celebrate National Day every year.

 The church is located on the hilltop, looking down the city center.
 If you look up the front facade, you can’t imagine its size and scale.
 But once you go around the building, you might be surprised how large it is.
 It took about 300 years to build the entire church.

 The inside of the church is open to the public.
 It is free to enter, and photography is allowed.
 However, please be respectful and keep quiet.

 The Royal Square

 The Royal Square (Place Royale) is a historic place that houses the Royal Palace of Brussels, the Church of Saint Jacques-sur-Coudenberg, the Royal Museum of Fine Arts of Belgium and the statue of Godfrey of Bouillon.

 Behind this beautifully developed square, there is a sad history.
 When King Leopold II ordered the development of the city of Brussels including the Royal Square, he financed the massive renovation and expansion project with his private equity.
 Interestingly, the now independent African country of Congo was the King’s private property – “Congo Free State” – before becoming a colony of Belgium later.
 Without even setting foot into the country, the King made a fortune out of the rubber produced by the Congo Free State through the inhumane exploitation of its indigenous people as rubber had become a highly profitable commodity with the growing automobile industry.